visier/api-samples/data-intake/planning-data-load/README.md

 ## Configuration
 Configure the `.env` file.

 Use the following properties for authentication.
-The `authenticate` function requests a security token from Visier.
-You may modify this function if you want to use a different authentication method.
+This script authenticates using the [Visier Python SDKs](https://github.com/visier/python-sdk).
 For more authentication options, see [API Authentication](https://docs.visier.com/visier-people/Default.htm#cshid=1054).
 ```
 VISIER_HOST=https://customer-specific.ai.visier.io
 VISIER_API='visier-provided-api-key'